Darragh Egan: Management career

 In October 2018, Egan was named by new Tipperary manager Liam Sheedy as a coach of the Tipperary senior hurling team.
 His first season with the team ended with Tipperary beating Kilkenny in the 2019 All-Ireland final.
 After the management team stepped down after three seasons in charge, Egan was appointed manager of the Wexford senior hurling team in September 2021.

+In July 2023, Egan left his role as Wexford manager after two seasons in charge.

 Personal life

 Egan, his wife Sarah and mother Mary featured in an episode of RTÉ’s Room to Improve in 2016 following his inter-county retirement; by that stage, at the age of thirty, Egan was principal of Kiladangan national school.